hupe13/extensions-leaflet-map-dsgvo/readme.md

-# DSGVO/GDPR Snippet for Leaflet Map and it's Extensions
+# DSGVO snippet for Leaflet Map and its Extensions

 Contributors: hupe13
-Tags: dsgvo, gdpr
+Tags: dsgvo, gdpr, leaflet
 Tested up to: 6.6
-Stable tag: 240801
+Stable tag: 240917
 Requires at least: 6.0
 Requires PHP: 7.4
 License: GPLv2 or later